-And don't think that your brilliant products and services will be enough to attract and keep customers, because unless you are ultra-niche, customers can get what they want from your competitors.
+Sales is no longer a dirty word - it is now fundamental to making the customer experience betters And don't think that your brilliant products and services will be enough to attract and keep customers, because unless you are ultra-niche, customers can get what they want from your competitors.

 Customers expect more from the people they do business with and so you must change your approach.
+Every single employee counts.
+All play a direct role in contributing to your sales and growing your profits.

-Sales is no longer about a sales team working in a vacuum, but a companywide collaborative process.
+Sales is no longer about a sales team working in a vacuum, but a companywide collaborative process